Should You Put A Roof Over A Roof?

 Another method is installing a built-up roofing system, also known as a “roof-over” system.
 This involves installing multiple layers of roofing materials, typically consisting of asphalt or gravel, over the existing roof.
 The built-up roofing system provides excellent waterproofing properties and can withstand extreme weather conditions.
 It is a popular choice for commercial buildings but can also be used for residential properties.

-Related articles you may like What Is The Cheapest Way To Put On A New Roof?
+Related articles you may like What Is Roof Framing Called?

 Using Roofing Membranes